|

 Finally on the port outer rail was an AIM-120 AMRAAM training round.

 Capt.
-Schmidt explained, "With a minute prior to the attack we cue our systems and make sure they meet the plan and then execute the attack".
+Schmidt spoke, "With a minute prior to the attack we cue our systems and make sure they meet the plan and then execute the attack."
 Capt.
 Wilmic, WSO added, "We also have to positively identify the target itself.
-I make sure that the pilot is flying at the proper parameters, making sure imaginary ‘friendlies’ are not too close to the target and get hurt by the weapons".
+I make sure that the pilot is flying at the proper parameters, making sure imaginary 'friendlies' are not too close to the target and get hurt by the weapons."

 Photography note:

-To complete the story it was not possible to fly with the F-15 crews themselves and also to take pictures of them flying low level from the ground.
+To complete the story it was not possible to fly with the F-15 crews themselves and also to take pictures of them flying low-level from the ground.
 The images were gathered from a number of sessions in the hills in Cumbria, from aboard a KC-135 of 100ARW and of course from within and outside their base at RAF Lakenheath.
-A range of lenses were used from the EF 100-400mm L IS lens for the ground action shots to a EF 17-40mm L IS for the air to air shots.
+A range of lenses were used from the DSLR x1.6 sensor + Canon EF 100-400mm L IS lens for the ground action shots to a EF 17-40mm L IS for the air to air shots.

 Hot Pit Refuelling

-In February 2008 F-15E Strike Eagle (91-0332/LN) of 492nd Fighter Squadron using call-sign 'Sonic 71 or 72' passed through the Lichfield Corridor and dropping into low-level in LFA 7 (mid-Wales).
-At 10:03 it passed my location and continued its mission and later RTB'd to Lakenheath.
+In February 2008 F-15E Strike Eagle (91-0332 'LN') of 492nd Fighter Squadron using either callsign 'Sonic 71 or 72' passed through the Lichfield Corridor and dropping into low-level in LFA 7 (mid-Wales).
+At 10:03 it passed my location and continued its mission and 25 minutes later RTB'd to Lakenheath.
 After hot pit refuelling it was back out again following a similar pattern of calls, passing me at 12:40 this time in sun and making two passes.

 |